The GNU Programmer's Primer

 - Software professionals interested in creating common variables, targets, and other "Recipe" coventions for GNU Make.

-Randall Nagy is a tenured "hands-on" software development engineer, author, and software designer / architect.
-He has served as both a Principal Software Development Engineer at Informix (a major database company acquired by IBM,) as well as the Principal Trainer for Borland.
+Randall Nagy is a tenured "hands-on" manager, software development engineer, author, and designer / architect.
+Mr. Nagy has served as a Principal Software Development Engineer at Informix (a major database company acquired by IBM,) Technical Section Leader at the US Army's Electronic Proving Ground (EPG/DTC) as well as the Principal Trainer for Borland Software Corporation.

 Mr. Nagy's "Linked In" recommendations testify to a 30+ year track record of excellent personal communication skills, design & analysis abilities, as well as superior consulting, coding, & training results.